"PTEN Hamartoma Tumor Syndrome" – What Is It?

 Genetic Diagnostics

-The “PTEN hamartoma tumor syndrome” diagnosis is confirmed when a mutation, i.e., genetic change, is detected in the PTEN gene.
+The “PTEN hamartoma tumor syndrome” diagnosis is confirmed when a pathogenic variant, i.e., genetic change, is detected in the PTEN gene.

 What Is the Risk of Cancer?